nullinside-development-group/mysql-connector-net/README.md

 From MySQL Connector/NET 9.2, the driver removes support for .NET 6 and EF Core 6.

+From MySQL Connector/NET 9.3, the driver adds fixes to test suite and support for newest versions of EF Core 8 and EF Core 9.

 For detailed information please visit the official [MySQL Connector/NET documentation](https://dev.mysql.com/doc/connector-net/en/).

 ## Licensing